 A test specimen is clamped over an expansive diaphragm by means of a circular clamping ring.
-Increasing fluid pressure is applied to the underside of the diaphragm, causing distension of the diaphragm and the fabric.
-The volume of fluid is increased at a constant rate per unit time until the test specimen bursts.
+Increasing compressed air pressure is applied to the underside of the diaphragm, causing distension of the diaphragm and the fabric.
+The pressure is increased smoothly until the test specimen bursts.
 The bursting strength and bursting distension are determined.